 For licensed treatments (e.g. lopinavir-ritonavir, corticosteroids, tocilizumab) all aspects of treatment supply, storage, and management will be in accordance with standard local policy and practice for prescription medications.
 Treatment issue to randomised participants will be by prescription.
+Such study treatments will not be labelled other than as required for routine clinical use.
+They will be stored alongside other routine medications with no additional monitoring.
+No accountability records will be kept beyond those used for routine prescriptions.

-For unlicensed treatments, manufacture, packaging and delivery will be the responsibility of the pharmaceutical company and Department of Health and Social Care.
+For unlicensed treatments, manufacture, packaging, labelling and delivery will be the responsibility of the pharmaceutical company and, in the UK, the Department of Health and Social Care.
+Each LCC will maintain an accountability log and will be responsible for the storage and issue of study treatment.
+If treatments require storage at a specific temperature, LCCs can use existing temperature-controlled facilities and associated monitoring.
 Treatment issue to randomised participants will be in accordance with local practice (and may be in line with the processes required for routine prescriptions or compassionate use).

-For convalescent plasma, manufacture, packaging, and delivery will be the responsibility of the relevant UK Blood Service (NHS Blood and Transplant for England, Welsh Blood Service for Wales, Scottish National Blood Transfusion Service for Scotland, and the Northern Ireland Blood Transfusion Service for Northern Ireland).
+For convalescent plasma in the UK, manufacture, packaging, and delivery will be the responsibility of the relevant UK Blood Service (NHS Blood and Transplant for England, Welsh Blood Service for Wales, Scottish National Blood Transfusion Service for Scotland, and the Northern Ireland Blood Transfusion Service for Northern Ireland).
 Convalescent plasma will be labelled in accordance with regulatory requirements and the unit will be issued to the ward for a named patient in a bag marked for clinical trial use only.

-Treatment issue to randomised participants will be by prescription.
+Treatment will be issued to randomised participants by prescription.